2025 Alberta teachers' strike: Rallies

 After the strike announcement, multiple rallies were organized across Alberta (primarily in Calgary and Edmonton), mainly to support educators.
 A notable rally occurred on October 5, 2025, at the Alberta Legislature Building, where thousands of people attended.

 Back to School Act passage

 Alberta's premier, Danielle Smith, ordered teachers back to work on October 29, following the passage of the Back to School Act (Bill 2).
 Because of this, teachers are not permitted to strike until August 31, 2028, when the legislation expires.

 Albertan students participating in walkouts to support teachers.

 Aftermath

 Gil McGowan, president of the Alberta Federation of Labour, held a press conference following the passing of Bill 2, saying "We will begin the process of organizing towards a potential general strike."
 He was joined by leaders from the province's other major unions, forming a collective known as the Common Front.
-Three weeks after making McGowan made the claim of organizing towards a general strike, no general strike action had been taken.
+Three weeks after McGowan made the claim of organizing towards a general strike, no general strike action had been taken.